 ISO 20022 is the future of financial messages.
-SWIFT, central banks, and market infrastructures worldwide are replacing legacy networks with ISO 20022 based solutions.
-ISO 20022 is the standard for new payment schemes, real-time and bulk, domestic and cross-border.
+SWIFT, central banks, and market infrastructures worldwide are migrating to ISO 20022 based messaging.
+ISO 20022 is also the de facto standard for new payment schemes, including real-time payments.

-Volante helps with every stage of your migration journey.
-Our solutions range from basic message transformation and validation to end-to-end payments processing, powered by the industry’s most comprehensive ISO 20022 standards libraries.
-Available on-premise or in the cloud.
+Volante can help you with every stage of your migration journey.
+Our solutions range from message transformation to legacy system co-existence to end-to-end payments processing, powered by the industry’s most comprehensive ISO 20022 standards libraries and data models.
+Available on-premise or as a service in the cloud.

 Volante ISO 20022 Solutions